Eccatoe/interview_application/README.md

             * incorrect fields
 * There should be tests for the controller and the model.
 * No authentication is required
-* views should be HTML, not JSON# interview_application
+* views should be HTML, not JSON